sunset1995/YA-SAT/README.md

     - `-stdout` print result to stdout instead of file
     - `-no` don't use any heuristic
     - `-mom` (default) use MOM branching heuristic
 - To test all benchmarks, *.cnf, under directory `python3 test.py path`
+- To validate the sat result `python3 validator.py benchmark.cnf benchmark.sat`

 ## Result